OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 - WebAPI Service Database
 - WebUI WebAPI Database Service

-The second problem is a release is tied to a specific channel.
-When a release is created something or someone has to make the decision as to which channel to use.
-Making the wrong decision could result in the wrong component being deployed.
+The second problem is when a release is created, something or someone has to decide which channel to use—making the wrong decision could result in the wrong component being deployed.
 That opens the door to human error.

 ### Single project with disabling steps at deployment time